Skip to content

 Example for a case insensitive search:

-kubectl get pods -A | tablizer "(?i)account"
+kubectl get pods -A | tablizer "/account/i"

-You can use the experimental fuzzy search feature by providing the option -z, in which case the pattern is regarded as a fuzzy search term, not a regexp.
+You can also use the experimental fuzzy search feature by providing the option -z, in which case the pattern is regarded as a fuzzy search term, not a regexp.

 Sometimes you want to filter by one or more columns.
 You can do that using the -F option.
 The option can be specified multiple times and has the following format: